Desire Under the Elms: Synopsis

 This scene opens at twilight in the kitchen of the farmhouse.
 As the three brothers eat dinner, Simeon and Peter reprimand Eben for speaking ill of their father.
 Eben then unloads his hate for his father because Eben blames him for his mother's death.
 He denounces his father saying he is his mother through and through.
 Eben also reveals his grudge against his half-brothers for not helping or protecting his mother.
-He then leaves to visit his local prostitute.
+He then leaves to visit Min, his local prostitute.
 As Eben leaves, his brothers remark on how like his father he is.